What is one employee recognition reward that should be avoided in your workplace recognition strategy?

 6. Avoid Gift Baskets

 Gift baskets are one employee recognition reward that should be avoided.
 This is because they tend to be very expensive and can be quite impersonal.
 Additionally, gift baskets often contain foods that many people either don't like or are allergic to.
-Typically people end up giving away the contents that they wouldn't ever use.
+Typically, people end up giving away the contents that they wouldn't ever use.
 Avoid gift baskets as rewards as much as possible.
+Instead, focus on more personalized forms of employee appreciation that align with your company culture and recognition strategy.
+Consider implementing employee spotlights or other forms of public recognition that highlight individual contributions and achievements.

 Claire Westbrook, LSAT Prep Hero

-There are certain rules I’m sticking to when rewarding an employee - never reward an employee with something you can not afford to reward all your employees.
+There are certain rules I'm sticking to when rewarding an employee—never reward an employee with something you cannot afford to reward all your employees.
 Everybody from your team should have the chance to get that reward at some point or at least an equivalent one.
 Otherwise, the reward may turn into jealousy and avoidance from his/her co-workers due to the fact the rewarded employee shares their position but is treated differently.
-Such a reward may be a parking space or a new office space, again - something most companies can not afford to give to all their employees.
-For occasions when an employee is being rewarded I would rather prefer giving a cash reward - a thing everyone would enjoy, a paid day off - a thing everybody needs, especially after a great work done, or an achievement certificate - a thing that may be useful in the future for finding a new job and that lasts forever.
+Such a reward may be a parking space or a new office space, again, something most companies cannot afford to give to all their employees.
+For occasions when an employee is being rewarded I would rather prefer giving a cash reward—a thing everyone would enjoy, a paid day off—a thing everybody needs, especially after a great work done, or an achievement certificate - a thing that may be useful in the future for finding a new job and that lasts forever.
+This approach ensures fairness in your recognition methods and helps maintain a positive company culture, which is especially important in global employee recognition programs.

 Stefan Chekanov, Brosix